Azure/iotedge/test/connectivity/README.md

 ![Connectivity Test Diagram](./images/ConnectivityTest_EdgeHubRestart_Message.png)

+###### Test Specific Components:
+	1. EdgeHub Restart Tester (EHRT) has two responsibility including
+		a.
+Restart EdgeHub - The EHRT sends a direct method via service client to edgeAgent informing that edgeHub needs to be restart.
+		b.
+Send a message via EdgeHub - The EHRT will attempt to send message via EdgeHub to the Message Receiver (relayer) once the restart direct method is successfully issued.
+	2. Message Receiver is a target for EHRT to send a message.
+Once the message is received in the Message Receiver, it will forward the message to Test Result Coordinator for a verification.

 ###### Test Mechanism:
-	1. The EdgeHub Restart Tester issue a direct method to EdgeAgent notifying the EdgeAgent to restart EdgeHub module
+	1. The EdgeHub Restart Tester issue a direct method to EdgeAgent notifying the EdgeAgent to restart EdgeHub module.
 	2. Once the restart direct method response with a success, the EdgeHub Restart Tester attempts to send a message to Message Receiver via EdgeHub.
 		a.
 The SDK will throw an exception within EdgeHub Restart Tester if the EdgeHub is unabled to be connected
 		b.
 If the SDK stops throwing an exception and respond with HTTP OK, it is an indicator that the sender module is able to communicate with EdgeHub.
 However, this does not imply that the EdgeHub can successfully send the message to the Message Receiver.
-	3. The EdgeHub Restart Tester reports its { restart time, message sending response, and message sending completion time } to the Test Result Coordinator
+	3. The EdgeHub Restart Tester reports its { restart time, message sending response, and message sending completion time } to the Test Result Coordinator.
-	4. Eventually the EdgeHub will forward the message to the Message Receiver once the receiver module can successfully reconnected to the EdgeHub
+	4. Eventually the EdgeHub will forward the message to the Message Receiver once the receiver module can successfully reconnected to the EdgeHub.
-	5. Once the receiver module receives a message, it will report the message receival to Test Result Coordinator
+	5. Once the receiver module receives a message, it will report the message receival to Test Result Coordinator.

 ###### Passing Criteria:
-	1. The EdgeHub module can successfully be restarted by the EdgeHub Restart Tester
+	1. The EdgeHub module can successfully be restarted by the EdgeHub Restart Tester.
-	2. The EdgeHub Restart Tester can successfully send a message to Edge Hub within one minute after the EdgeHub is issued a restart
+	2. The EdgeHub Restart Tester can successfully send a message to Edge Hub within the configured restart period.
-The Message Receiver receives a message from EdgeHub Restart Tester that is routed via EdgeHub within a reasonable timely fashion
+	3. The Message Receiver receives a message from EdgeHub Restart Tester that is routed via EdgeHub within a reasonable timely fashion.

 ##### EdgeHub Restart Test : Direct Method Test

 ![Connectivity Test Diagram](./images/ConnectivityTest_EdgeHubRestart_DirectMethod.png)

+###### Test Specific Components:
+	1. EdgeHub Restart Tester (EHRT) has two responsibility including
+		a.
+Restart EdgeHub - The EHRT sends a direct method via service client to edgeAgent informing that edgeHub needs to be restart.
+		b.
+Send a direct method via EdgeHub - The EHRT will attempt to send direct method (via EdgeHub) to the Direct Method Receiver once the restart direct method is successfully issued.
+	2. Direct Method Receiver is a target for EHRT to send a direct method.
+Once the Direct Method is received, the Receiver immediately report the direct method receival to Test Result Coordinator for a verification.

 ###### Test Mechanism:
-	1. The EdgeHub Restart Tester issue a direct method to EdgeAgent notifying the EdgeAgent to restart EdgeHub module
+	1. The EdgeHub Restart Tester issue a direct method to EdgeAgent notifying the EdgeAgent to restart EdgeHub module.
 	2. Once the restart direct method response with a success, the EdgeHub Restart Tester attempts to send a Direct Method to the Direct Method Receiver.
 		a.
 The SDK will throw an exception within EdgeHub Restart Tester if the EdgeHub is unabled to be connected OR the receiver module is unabled to be connected.
 		b.
 If the SDK stops throwing an exception and respond with HTTP OK, it is an indicator that the EdgeHub Restarter Tester module is able to communicate with Direct Method Receiver successfully.
 This ensures by the SDK that the Direct Method Receiver received the direct method.
-	3. Upon the receival of the direct method, the Direct Method Receiver sends a result to the Test Result Coordinator
+	3. Upon the receival of the direct method, the Direct Method Receiver sends a result to the Test Result Coordinator.
-	4. After the Direct Method Receiver responses, the EdgeHub Restart Tester sends the response result to the Test Result Coordinator
+	4. After the Direct Method Receiver responses, the EdgeHub Restart Tester sends the response result to the Test Result Coordinator.

 ###### Passing Criteria:
-	1. The EdgeHub module can successfully be restarted by the EdgeHub Restart Tester The EdgeHub Restart Tester can successfully send a direct method to Direct Method Receiver within one minute after the EdgeHub is issued a restart
+	1. The EdgeHub module can successfully be restarted by the EdgeHub Restart Tester.
+	2. The EdgeHub Restart Tester can successfully send a direct method to Direct Method Receiver within the configured restart period.